-A typical capacity factor for a small photovoltaic system, for comparison, is around 18%.
-The capacity factor used for wind farms is very similar to the load factor used in electrical engineering.
+A typical capacity factor for a small photovoltaic system in Australia, for comparison, is around 18%.
+The capacity factor concept used for wind farms is very similar to the load factor used in electrical engineering.

 |Cross-flow turbine||A turbine where the flow of air is at right angles to the axis of rotation of the turbine.
 Also see vertical axis turbine and compare to axial-flow turbine.|

 |Current||The rate at which electricity flows in a conductor.
 Analogous to the volume of water flowing through a pipe.
 Measured in Amperes, or Amps.
 (A current of one Amp implies a flow of 6.25 E18 electrons per second past a point.)
 Compare to volt.|

 |Darrieus rotor or turbine||A form of vertical-axis wind turbine that uses thin blades; Wikipedia.|